Diwali Puja: Things To Remember While Worshipping Goddess Lakshmi

 In the evening, people step outside their homes wearing colourful clothes.
 They decorate their house using series of diyas and stars.
 Devotees not only perform Lakshmi Pujas but also pay the highest respects to Lord Ganesha, Lord Saraswati, Lord Rama, Lord Hanuman, and Lord Kubera.
 People organize get together at their home and take dinner with their close ones.
 People burst crackers till midnight in order to celebrate the festival.

-Organize Lakshmi Puja under the expert’s guidance, speak to them @ just Re.1 / min.
+Organize Lakshmi Puja under the expert’s guidance, Talk to Astrologers First Consultation with 100% Cashback.

 People Consider Diwali For Buying New Items